UBC-Live/Workday/README.md

    ```bash
    pip install -r requirements.txt
    ```
+### Project Workflow
 ## Data fetch mechanics

-The data is webscraped unconventionally with Selenium and some manual authentication.
+- The data is webscraped unconventionally with Selenium and some manual authentication.
+- Produces a single static HTML file.
+## Data Parser
+- Extracts structured course information from the raw HTML file.
+## Schema Validation
+- All parser output must match the schema defined in `schema_definition.json`.